h1063135843/EDFT/configs/point_rend/README.md

 @inproceedings{kirillov2020pointrend,
-  title={Pointrend: Image segmentation as rendering}, author={Kirillov, Alexander and Wu, Yuxin and He, Kaiming and Girshick, Ross}, pages={9799--9808}, year={2020}
+  title={Pointrend: Image segmentation as rendering}, author={Kirillov, Alexander and Wu, Yuxin and He, Kaiming and Girshick, Ross}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, pages={9799--9808}, year={2020}
 }